fossas/values/README.md

 ### We get shit done

 - When we see problems, we proactively take ownership in resolving them.
-When something needs to be done but nobody can else is available, we rise to the occasion.
+When something needs to be done but nobody else is available, we rise to the occasion.
 - We make efficient decisions.
 We value buy-in, not consensus.
 - We hold ourselves to a high standard, but understand when to make trade-offs to ship.
 - We spend our time as impactfully as possible.